OpenRailAssociation/osrd/CONTRIBUTING.md

 - **Don't merge everything ... don't merge too early**: Every feature we add increases maintenance burden and compile times.
   Only merge features that are "generally" useful.
   Don't merge major changes or new features unless we have relative consensus that the design is correct and that we have the developer capacity to support it.
-- **Control and consistency over 3rd party code reuse**: Only add a dependency if it is absolutely necessary.
-  Every dependency we add decreases our autonomy and consistency.
-- **Don't re-invent every wheel**: As a counter to the previous point, don't re-invent everything at all costs.
-  If there is a dependency in the ecosystem that is the "de-facto" standard, we should heavily consider using it.
 - **Thoughtful public interfaces over maximal configurability**: Symbols and apis should be private by default.
   Every public API should be thoughtfully and consistently designed.
   Don't expose unnecessary internal implementation details.